 This is Biblical fiction and you’ll surely find Biblical content.
 But what I liked about The Legend of Sheba was the realism given to the story.
 God is mentioned, sure, but there are mentions of other gods and rituals from other religions.
 King Solomon, the same from our Bibles, also has a big role in the story, but is the same king Solomon who was led astray into pagan worship at the end of his life.

 Tosca Lee is a genius, seriously, and this story is a proof of that.
 One thing, tough, is that I’d recommend this book to older audiences, there are references to rape, sex and pagan rituals that could not be properly understood by some even they’re part of the story.

 A couple of days ago Tosca Lee released Ismeni, a short prequel for The Legend of Sheba.
 The best part is that is totally free in eBook format.
 You can find it on Amazon, Barnes and Noble among many others, click here to see more options.

 Remember, Ismeni was released past Tuesday as a prequel but The Legend of Sheba will be available on Sept.
 9th.

-I received this book for free from HarperOne for this review.
+I received this eARC from Simon and Schuster in exchange for this review.
 I was not required to write a positive review.
 The opinions I have expressed are my own.